daurmax/Coretor-Ortografic-Furlan---COF/tests/README.md

 - **Improved Maintainability**: Clear scope definitions with POD documentation
 - **Enhanced Clarity**: Consolidated test files eliminate redundant imports and setup code
 - **Clean Directory**: Follows AGENTS.md guidelines for test organization

+## Special Notes on test_known_bugs.pl

+This test file serves as **historical documentation** of known bugs in the COF codebase:

+- **Non-Deterministic Ordering**: Documents hash iteration order causing random suggestion ordering for tied results
+- **Root Cause Analysis**: Includes detailed analysis of peso structure and hash iteration in `suggest_raw`
+- **Valid Variants**: Documents all valid orderings that COF may produce (e.g., 'scuela' positions 4-5)
+- **Purpose**: Preserves ground truth behavior at time of writing, alerts to future changes in codebase behavior
+- **Not a Bug Report**: This is accepted behavior documentation, not a request for fixes

 ## Quality Guidelines